jamalhemsley/portfolio/README.md

 * Integrate InstaClick.js.
 * *N/E* Add in projects so it's finally presentable.
 * Bake in page switching animations for that there SPA feel.
+* Go back and clean up CSS rules at some point...
 * Setup CloudFront and revisit using <img> tags for the project tiles rather than background images.
 This is done to further improve load times with more optimized image sizes and also integrate a better (see: fancier) method of lazy loading images.
 * Build a 404 page whenever I get around to it.
 * Place the website onto CraftCMS (for no good reason other than xp).